ShenaoW/MiniScope/README.md

-# MiniDroid
+# MiniScope

-MiniDroid is a framework for detecting privacy violations using hybrid analysis.
+MiniScope is a framework for detecting privacy violations using hybrid analysis.
 It introduces a novel topological structure named MDG (MiniApp Dependency Graph) to guide dynamic testing.
-At the same time, MiniDroid monitors privacy practices by hooking sensitive APIs, and cross-validates with privacy policies to detect violations.
+At the same time, MiniScope monitors privacy practices by hooking sensitive APIs, and cross-validates with privacy policies to detect violations.

 ## Prerequisites